Ioan Arbore

 Arbore began his World War II career as the commanding officer of the 2nd Fortress Brigade in 1941, and as the commanding officer of the 3rd Mixed Fortress Brigade later that year.
 In 1942, he was the chief of staff, Third Army.
 From 14 July 1943 to 23 August 1944 he served in the Third Antonescu cabinet as Under-Secretary of State for Army and Civilian Supply.
 He went into reserve after the 23 August coup d'état and retired in March 1945, but was arrested the following year and condemned to ten years of imprisonment as a traitor in February 1948.

-Arbore was incarcerated at Aiud Prison, and died at Văcărești penitentiary.
+Arbore was incarcerated at Aiud Prison, and died at Văcărești Prison.
 He was buried at Sfânta Vineri Cemetery in Bucharest.